openapi-processor/openapi-processor-spring/docs/gradle.md

 # Using Gradle
 {: .no_toc }

-Note: this page is for the gradle plugin since version '1.0.0.M5'.
-The new plugin provides proper up-to-date checking (it does not re-run the generatr when the api yaml is unchanged) and uses a simpler configuration.
+Note: this page is for the gradle plugin since version '1.0.0.M6'.
+The new plugin provides proper up-to-date checking (it does not re-run the processor when the api yaml is unchanged) and uses a simpler configuration.
 {: .note .info .mb-6}

-The [openapi-generatr-gradle][generatr-gradle] is currently the only way to run a **openapi-generatr.**
+The [openapi-processor-gradle][oap-gradle] is currently the only tool to run a **openapi-processor**.

 To use it in a gradle project the gradle file of the project requires a few additional instructions.
-The following sections describe how to activate & configure **generatr-spring** in a `build.gradle` file.
+The following sections describe how to activate & configure **openapi-processor-spring** in a `build.gradle` file.
 {: .mb-6 }

 ## table of contents